p2panda/p2panda/p2panda-js/README.md

     // When using p2panda in the Browser, this method needs to run once
     // before using all other `p2panda-js` methods.
     //
-    // This is an initialization function which will "boot" the module and
+    // This is an initialisation function which will "boot" the module and
     // make it ready to use.
 Currently browsers don't support natively
     // imported WebAssembly as an ES module, but eventually the manual
-    // initialization won't be required!
+    // initialisation won't be required!
     await initWebAssembly();

     const keyPair = new KeyPair();